johnson1401/BTL/Readme.md

 * 23/2/2024 - 1/3/2024: Install SDL, Have ideas about the game.
 * 1/3 - 8/3: Add object, render object to the game.
 *
-* 8/3 - 15/3/2024: Learning about the colission logic, adding them into the game.
+* 8/3 - 15/3/2024: Learning about the collision logic, and adding them into the game.
-* 16/3/2024: Have error when commiting the game to github (Update was rejected), try to fix but randomly delete all the commit branch and commit history.
+* 16/3/2024: Have an error when committing the game to Git Hub (Update was rejected), try to fix it but randomly delete all the commit branches and commit history.
 * 20/3/2024: Finish the game with the base logic.
 * 24/3/2024: Improve the graphics quality.
-* 1/4/2024: Have error with github again, luckily keep the branch remain the same.
+* 1/4/2024: Have an error with GitHub again, luckily the branch remains the same.
 Start trying to add horror elements.
-* 9/4/2024: Try changing some part in Field.h to render the bricks.
+* 9/4/2024: Try changing some parts in Field.h to render the bricks.
 * 12/4/2024: Start to code menu
 * 13/4/2024: Fixing bug and add more commits.
 * 15/4/2024: fixing bug in menu
-* 18-24/4: Add level, game, time in the game and an endgamescreen.
+* 18-24/4: Add level, game, time in the game, and an endgame screen.
 *
-* Future: (this was written at 24/4/2024)
+* Future: (this was written on 24/4/2024)
         - Add some levels.
         - Make the game harder: play with 2 balls, time limit.
-        - Restart game into the menu part, not directly             into game part like currently.
+        - Restart game into the menu part, not directly into the game part like currently.

 **V.Credit**

-* I learn most of things here: http://rembound.com/articles/the-breakout-tutorial and thanks for chat GPT 3.5 (although most of time you make my problem harder to solve).
+* I learn most of things here: http://rembound.com/articles/the-breakout-tutorial and thanks for chat GPT 3.5 (although most of the time you make my problem harder to solve).

-* I use this set for paddle and bricks: https://opengameart.org/content/breakout-brick-breaker-tile-set-free and this image for ball: https://www.shutterstock.com/search/sprite-ball and this for pillar: https://www.realm667.com/en/repository-18489/prop-stop-mainmenu-163-64831/hell-a-magic-mainmenu-168-40302
+* I use this set for paddle and bricks: https://opengameart.org/content/breakout-brick-breaker-tile-set-free

+and this image for the ball: https://www.shutterstock.com/search/sprite-ball

+and this for pillar: https://www.realm667.com/en/repository-18489/prop-stop-mainmenu-163-64831/hell-a-magic-mainmenu-168-40302

 * Music : https://pixabay.com/vi/sound-effects/search/game